agarrharr/word-up/README.md

 It's not quite working yet, but there is a demo to get an idea of how it would work.

+## Tests

+Run this tests with:

+    karma start karma.conf.js

 ## Todo

 ### Planned